-As of February 19, 2020, the District will have outstanding general obligation bonds in the principal amount of \$3,620,000 and no outstanding construction fund warrants.
+As of March 18, 2020, the District will have outstanding general obligation bonds in the principal amount of \$3,600,000 and outstanding construction fund warrants in the amount of \$519,644.27.

-The District's 2019/2020 Bond Fund tax levy is set at \$0.47 and the General Fund tax levy is set at \$0.40 per \$100 of taxable valuation.
+The District's 2019/2020 Bond Fund tax levy is set at \$0.727 and the General Fund tax levy is set at \$0.173 per \$100 of taxable valuation.
 By the issuance of the Bonds as provided herein, the District will restructure the amount of its annual principal and interest payments, lengthen the maturity schedule for its debt service payments, and take advantage of other economic benefits, including the anticipated reduction of its annual Bond Fund tax levy.

-The 2019 taxable valuation of all real property in the District is \$52,931,690.
-Based upon the 2019 taxable valuation, the District projects that the Bond Fund levy necessary to pay the annual principal and interest requirements on the Bonds and the Parity Bonds through maturity will not exceed \$0.42 per \$100 of taxable valuation.
-The actual Bond Fund levy will depend upon the actual annual taxable valuation at the time the levy is set.
+The 2019 taxable valuation of all real property in the District is \$30,220,185.
+The estimate of the 2020 taxable valuation of the District, which includes development currently under construction but not fully valued on the tax rolls, is \$38,347,400.
+Based upon this estimate of the 2020 taxable valuation, the District projects that the Bond Fund levy necessary to pay the annual principal and interest requirements on the Bonds and the Parity Bonds through maturity will not exceed \$0.65 per \$100 of taxable valuation.
+The District projects that the taxable valuation upon full development of the District in the year 2026 will be \$65,000,000.
+Based upon this estimate of the fully developed taxable valuation, the District projects that the Bond Fund levy necessary to pay the annual principal and interest requirements on the Bonds and the Parity Bonds through maturity will not exceed \$0.47 per \$100 of taxable valuation.
+The actual Bond Fund levy will depend upon the actual taxable valuation at the time the levy is set.